Industreet

 Industreet is a Nigerian TV drama and entertainment series that premiered on May 26, 2017, written by JJC Skillz and produced by Funke Akindele Bello.
 The project is focused on the African music and entertainment industry, and showcased the lifestyle, experiences and challenges encountered by newcomers in the Nigerian music industry before growing into stardom.
 It is music, movie and media oriented, explaining the Ghetto lifestyle experience.

+Despite the similarity in name, this television series has no affiliation with Industreet Hub, a Nigerian digital marketplace and business operating system.

 Produced by Scene One Production, it premiered at IMAX Cinema, Lekki and has been on TV screens.